Characterization of exchangeable measure-valued P\'olya urn sequences: The model

-On the other hand, the condition of exchangeability itself imposes some restrictions on the form of the predictive distributions and hence on the reinforcement $R$.
-The following result from \cite{fortini2000} provides necessary and sufficient conditions for a system of predictive distributions to be consistent with exchangeability.\\
+Since we take a predictive approach to model building, the following result from \cite{fortini2000}, which provides necessary and sufficient conditions for the system of predictive distributions of any stochastic process to be consistent with exchangeability, becomes our starting point of analysis.